treweathers/Java_Developer/README.md

 In this instance, the phrases following `//` and those between `/* */` won't be considered when running the program.
 We use System.out.println statement to print the provided text to the console.

+### 3. Build Your First Java Program
+Now, it's time to get a closer look at the first Java program you'll learn to write!
+Here is a simple Java program we have already explored:

+    class MyFirstProgram {
+        public static void main(String[] args) {
+            System.out.println("Hello, Java World!");
+        }
+    }

+Now, let's understand each part of the program:

+* class `MyFirstProgram { }:` Here, we declare our class `MyFirstProgram`.
+This is essential because **Java requires all the code to be wrapped into some class**.
+You can just remember this requirement for now, we will explain classes in details later in our Java courses.
+* `public static void main(String[] args) { }`: This is the starting point of our program, known as the **main method**.
+When you run the Java program, this is the method that gets executed.
+You can consider this as an entry point.
+While words like public, static, void, and String[] might not make sense to you at this point, you can just remember that **main method should always be named like that and defined exactly this way**.
+* `System.out.println("Hello, Space Explorer!");`: This statement prints "Hello, Space Explorer!" to the console.